couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 ### N1QL

-No collections set:
+No collections set, returns all indexes for the given bucket, for all scopes and collections:
 ```
 SELECT idx.* FROM system:indexes AS idx
-WHERE keyspace_id = "bucketName" AND `using`="gsi"
+WHERE ((bucket_id IS MISSING AND keyspace_id = "bucketName") OR bucket_id = "bucketName") AND `using`="gsi"
 ORDER BY is_primary DESC, name ASC
 ```

-Collection and scope set:
+Collection and scope set, returns all indexes for the given collection in the given scope, in the given bucket:
 ```
 SELECT idx.* FROM system:indexes AS idx
 WHERE keyspace_id = "collectionName" AND bucket_id= "bucketName" AND scope_id = "scopeName" AND `using`="gsi"
 ORDER BY is_primary DESC, name ASC
 ```

-Scope only set:
+Scope only set, returns all indexes for the given scope, in the given bucket:
 ```
 SELECT idx.* FROM system:indexes AS idx
 WHERE bucket_id= "bucketName" AND scope_id = "scopeName" AND `using`="gsi"